ga4gh-beacon/B2RI_Documentation/docs/faq.md

 ### Is there any alternative to the XLSX to introduce metadata/phenotypic data?

 Yes, there is.
+You can use CSV or JSON directly as input.
 Please check the [manual](https://github.com/EGA-archive/beacon2-ri-tools/tree/main/utils/bff_validator) of the utility `bff-validator`.

 ### `bff-validator` specification mismatches